aelsabbahy/miniswarm/README.md

-# Miniswarm - Local docker swarm in one command
+# Miniswarm - Docker swarm in one command

 ## What is Miniswarm?
 Miniswarm is a tool that intends to make creating and managing a local [Docker swarm](https://docs.docker.com/engine/swarm/) cluster as easy as possible.
 Miniswarm was inspired by [Minikube](https://github.com/kubernetes/minikube) which does a similar thing for kubernetes clusters.
+See FAQ below for inof on managing a remote swarm.

 ## Prerequisites